utep-cs-systems-courses/f25-corg-project-1-Gerson13-lab/project/toyConnected/README.md

-#lab_2 - toy switch
+#lab_2 - ToyConnected

+To run, simply type "make clean" and then "make load" while having the MSP430 connected.

-#SWITCH 1: Toggles state 1.
-The red and green LED flash on and off on one
+SWITCH 1: Makes the red and green led blink on and off in one second intervals.
- second intervals.

-#SWITCH 2: This switch toggles state 2.
-This will make the buzzer go off.
+SWITCH 2: Makes the speaker go off.

-#SWITCH 3: This switch toggles state 3.
-The buzzer will beep in one second
+SWITCH 3: Makes speaker beep in one second intervals.
- intervals.

-#SWITCH 4: This switch toggles state 4.
-This illuminates the green LED and
- makes the red LED dance.
+SWITCH 4: Keeps the green led on while blinking the red led.

 -Gerson Cruz